ConnorWiseman/koa-hbs-renderer/README.md

 The path to a directory of partial templates.
 If specified, all templates in the partials directory will be compiled and cached together. _Optional._

 #### helpers
-The path to your main helper directory.
-Note: Helper js should all be in this dir _Optional._
+The path to a directory of helper functions contained in JavaScript files.
+If specified, all functions in the helpers directory will be loaded and  made available to the Handlebars environment for rendering. _Optional._

 #### layouts
 The path to a directory of layout templates. _Optional._